Tuition & Fees

 We offer various payment plans to ensure that you’re able to budget well throughout your studies; this also applies to students who are awarded scholarships and bursaries.
 After the initial deposit, the remaining balance will be due within 3 months of the program start date.

-Windmill Microlending is a registered Canadian charity that offers up to $15,000 in low-interest microloans to immigrants with permanent status to achieve career success in Canada.
-Windmill offers newcomer-friendly repayment terms to help you pay your course fees.
+Windmill Microlending is a registered Canadian charity that offers up to $15,000 in low-interest microloans to immigrants with Permanent Resident or Protected Person refugee status in Canada to help them achieve career success.

 From the time that Windmill receives a complete application, it takes 10-15 business days for students to receive the funds in your account if you are approved.
 With Windmill Microlending, you don’t have to start repaying the principal until after you complete your program (or up to 24 months), and the interest rate is RBC's Prime Rate + 1.5%.